 Early Life

 Krit Ratanarak was born on April 19, 1946, in Bangkok, Thailand.
-He is the eldest of six children.
-His father, Chuan Ratanarak, founded Bank of Ayudhya, Siam City Cement, and Bangkok Broadcasting & Television, laying the foundation for the family's business empire.
-Krit's mother came from a wealthy merchant family.
+He was the eldest of six children.
+His father, Chuan Ratanarak, was a significant figure in Thailand's business landscape, founding Bank of Ayudhya (now Krungsri Bank), Siam City Cement, and Bangkok Broadcasting & Television.
+The Ratanarak family is of Chinese descent with their origins traced back to Shantou, Guangdong, China.
+Krit's mother came from a wealthy merchant family in Thonburi.

 Rise to Success

 Krit Ratanarak's career began in 1972 when he joined Bank of Ayudhya.
-He progressed through the ranks, becoming President in 1982 and CEO in 1990.
-In 1981, at age 35, he became the youngest senator in Thailand, serving four terms.
-His leadership was crucial during the Asian financial crisis in the late 1990s, successfully navigating the family's businesses through the challenges.
-In 1993, he took on the roles of Chairman and CEO of Bank of Ayudhya, as well as Chairman of BBTV, Siam City Cement, and Ayudhya Insurance.
+He progressed to become President in 1982 and CEO in 1990.
+In 1981, at age 35, he became Thailand's youngest senator, serving four terms.
+In 1993, Krit became Chairman and CEO of Bank of Ayudhya, Chairman of BBTV, and Chairman of Siam City Cement and Ayudhya Insurance.

 Key Business Strategies